trint-it/trint-quickstart-webhooks/README.md

 #### Development

-To run the service locally you will need to start it allow inbound traffic from Trint to reach your service.
+To run the service locally you will need to run `yarn start:dev` and you will need to allow inbound traffic from Trint to reach your service.
 Once this is setup, you will need to add a url to you Trint developer console. https://app.trint.com/account/api

 <br />